Monday, April 29, 2024

 This used to bother me a bit, since it seemed too orderly — unnaturally orderly, even.

 In Fall Semester 2021, I taught a field methods course in which the language under investigation was Bahasa Indonesia.
 While doing some background reading to prepare, I came across a table that showed common tense and mood distinctions in Austronesian languages as being the result of the intersection of more basic distinctions: whether an action or activity was started or not started, and whether an activity was finished or not finished.
-Here is a table that presents the features and their combinations, together with the labels for the "resultant" tense ~ mood categories:
+Here is a table that presents the features and their combinations, together with the labels for the resultant tense / mood categories:

 Finished Not Finished